thesunny/tsconfig-best-practices/README_TSCONFIG.md

 git pull https://github.com/thesunny/tsconfig-best-practices.git
 ```

+## Why in root

+The `tsconfig` files are all in root because, unfortunately, the way that the tsconfig file works, moving it to a different directory causes issues.
+While they could likely be overcome, it's better to have a polluted root directory than the added complexity.

 ## The main `tsconfig` file

 It includes a base `tsconfig.json` file that:

 - outputs `commonjs`
 - doesn't emit
+- is strict about TypeScript but not unused variables

 The file has these characteristics: